dcleme51/Console-Finances/README.md

 Resources: https://www.w3schools.com/js/default.asp

-Credits Instructer and TA's from the bootcamp AskBSC comminity members and special thanks to tutor Carlin Shaw for helping me across this challange.
+Credits: Instructer and TA's from the bootcamp, AskBSC comminity members and special thanks to tutor Carlin Shaw for helping me across this challange.

 Licence I have chosen to go with the MIT licence as it allows people to do almost anything to the project to help improve the website further if required.
 It is also a simple and persmissive im compaiesion to other licences.